 In 1998, AME-SADA was awarded another grant from USAID/ASHA for the construction of the Distance Learning Center (DLC) and faculty housing, dedicated in September 2003.
 In 1999, a third grant was awarded for the design and construction of the Dormitory Facilities.
 The dedication of the Dormitories was held in March 2010.
 Construction was completed in December 2010 on the USAID/ASHA funded Dining Hall and the USAID/ASHA funded Student's Community Center construction was completed in June 2011.
-Final finishing was completed in the summer of 2012, ends the initial new construction phase of the rebirth of the campus.
+Final finishing was completed in the summer of 2012

-The newest campus construction, the Dining Hall and Students' Community Center will provide more of the usual amenities of campus life as well as increase the college's opportunity to be self contained.
+The newest campus construction, the Dining Hall and Students' Community Center provide more of the usual amenities of campus life as well as increasing the college's opportunity to be self contained.
 The Dining Hall will standardize the cost for student meals and assure adequate nourishment for all students who previously relied on a variety of individual sources of food.
 Positioned in proximity to the Students' Community Center as well as the Dormitories, the Dining Hall can also provide catering for events held at the Center thereby increasing the variety of its uses to the community and increasing its impact on the sustainability of the College.